chef/chef-analyze/docs/Upgrade_Suggestions_Data_Analysis.md

 report.

-* Nodes report: helps the user understand the list of nodes and their Chef Client version that the nodes are running, as well as the expanded run-listxi applied
+* Nodes report: helps the user understand the list of nodes and their Chef Client version that the nodes are running, as well as the expanded run-list applied directly to the node
-* Cookbooks report: verifies the compatibility of the cookbooks with the latest version of Chef Client plus, which nodes are currently using eachxi cookbook
+* Cookbooks report: verifies the compatibility of the cookbooks with the latest version of Chef Client plus, which nodes are currently using each cookbook

 The next step for us would be to analyze the data gathered from the reports